-Uses in the livestock keeping category consist of the following land uses in Table 21-5.1.
+Uses directly related to the raising, feeding, and keeping of domesticated animals, generally for off-site consumption or use.
+Uses in the livestock keeping category consist of the following subcategories in Table 21-5.1:

 - (a) Animal raising. - (1) Defined: Raising, feeding, and keeping cattle, horses, goats, poultry, birds, rabbits, and swine, primarily in unconfined outdoor areas where they are free to roam or graze.
 Animals may be kept indoors overnight.
 Does not include feedlots.
 May include boarding and care of domestic animals. - (2) Standards: None. - (b) Animal raising, confined. - (1) Defined: Raising and feeding cattle, horses, goats, poultry, birds, rabbits, and swine primarily in confined indoor or outdoor areas, such as pens, stalls, or cages.
 Includes feedlots, defined as any animal feeding operation that congregates animals, feed, manure and urine, dead animals, and production operations on a small land area.
 Feed is brought to the animals rather than the animals grazing or otherwise seeking feed in pastures, fields, or on rangeland. - (2) Standards: - (A) All zoning lots must be a minimum of 3 acres in size. - (B) Feedlots and fowl, poultry, or swine enclosures must be set back a minimum of 300 feet from the property line of any adjoining property within the residential, apartment, or apartment mixed use zoning district.